- You Are In:

-Water - We all need it, we can’t live without it, and yet we are using more and more of it.
-It’s a precious resource and yet many of us use it as if it was free and available in unlimited quantities.
-It’s not!
+Water - We all need it, we can't live without it, and yet we are using more and more of it.
+It's a precious resource.
 Although we appear to have plenty of rain in Guernsey, our water resources are constantly under pressure.

 We use 70% more water today than we did 40 years ago, mainly due to our change in lifestyle.
 Population growth also puts a strain on supplies, and with the unknown effects of climate change we must ensure that we use water as sensibly as possible.
 By way of an example, we each use an average of nearly 140 litres of water a day in our homes, whilst our great grandparents managed with about 18 litres.